craws/OpenAtlas/install.md

 Copy the files to /var/www/your_sitename

+## Configuration

 Create the folder /var/www/your_sitename/instance

-## Configuration

-Copy install/instance_config.py instance/config.py
+Copy install/example_config.py to instance/config.py
+Copy install/example_db.conf to openatlas/db.conf

-Change the values in instance/config.py as appropriate
+Change the values as appropriate

 ## Apache

-use install/apache_example.conf as template for a new vhost
+use install/example_apache.conf as template for a new vhost

     # a2ensite your_sitename
     # apacha2ctl configtest